Go Get Lost Reviews

 This evening is free for you to wander and find your own cozy ristorante to have dinner.
 People-watching in Piazza Novembre over a cappuccino will be the perfect relaxed ending to an exciting day!

-Today's hike is rated EASY/MODERATE/CHALLENGING.
+Today's hike is rated EASY or MODERATE or CHALLENGING...your choice.
 This is because it is an Out-and-Back route, with nearly the entire trail visible throughout the hike.
 You can hike as far as you want, then turn around and return to the cable car area to await the rest of the group.
 It is an exposed trail with the possibility of wind and/or sun, and there are some steep sections near the end, with some scrambling required all of which may push it barely into the CHALLENGING category if you complete the entire hike.
 The total distance is 4.6 miles, hiking time is 3-4 hours for the roundtrip to Cima delle Pozzette.
 There is an elevation gain of 1276 feet and an elevation loss of 1276 feet.
 The trail begins and ends at an altitude of 5719 feet, with the highest point being Cima delle Pozzette at 6995 feet.

 Day 4 - Brenta Group